Zilliqa/dev-portal-old/docs/staking/phase1/delegator/staking-delegator-operations.md

 `DelegateStake` accepts $ZIL deposit and delegates stake to the SSN identified by `ssnaddr`.

+In case of failure to accept the stake, an `exception` will be thrown and the transaction will be reverted.
+This stake will be buffered if the SSN is already active else it will be added to the stake pool of the SSN.
+The transition should throw an error in case the amount being delegated is less than `mindelegstake`.

 :::info
 Due to the non-custodial nature of the phase 1 staking program, only the owner of the wallet will be able to withdraw the stake amount and stake reward.
 The SSN operator will not have access to the fund.
 :::